scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 ,,,,,,,

 **Save Path**
-	The folder in which ScummVM will store the saved games.
+	Chooses the folder in which ScummVM will store the saved games.
 If this is not set, the saved games will be stored in the default directory.

 	*savepath* (string)

 **Extra Path**
-	This is the folder that ScummVM will look for various extra files.
+	Chooses the folder that ScummVM will in look for various extra files.
 These could include one or more of:

 	* Additional datafiles required for certain games
 	* Soundfonts